-This holiday weekend has genuinely (finally) enlightened me on some important topics in functional programming.
+This holiday weekend has (finally) enlightened me on some important topics in functional programming.
 It has persuaded me to take a real look at category theory.
-Indeed, I am very excited about what's next in my endeavors.

-It all began with the intuition of Applicative Functors.
+It all began with an intuition of Applicative Functors.
 They really are such exquisite things.

 I am by no means authoritative on the topic, my study has inspired me to try and write about it in a way that is hopefully understandable.

 Alright, prologue aside, let's dive in.
 First off, let's quickly revisit

 Functor, HKTs, their implications and how they're important.
 The language I will be using is Haskell (for now), for obvious reasons, but will try to explain it well.

 Behind free monads, applicatives may be #1 pattern in FP IMO

 — close friend